zaritskylab/CELTIC/README.md

 3. Install the required dependencies:
     ```bash
     pip install .
+    ```
+    * If you need to add a kernel for JupyterLab, you might need to run:
+    ```bash
+    pip install notebook jupyterlab
+    python -m ipykernel install --user --name <your env> --display-name "<your env>"
+    ```

 ## How-To Notebooks

-We have created demo example notebooks, which are located in the `examples` folder.
+We have created example notebooks located in the `examples` folder.
+Each notebook supports running a minimal demo as well as processing the full dataset.

 - **Training the CELTIC Model**: